 Deborah: Then he started copping out on the owner.
 He said the owner was adamant…

 Zandra: We took everybody’s name.

-Deborah: That no two men and no two women were going to be served there.
-So this is like going on for about fifteen minutes now, you know.
+Deborah: … that no two men and no two women were going to be served there.
+So this is like going on for about 15 minutes now, you know.
 We’re not budging and we were screaming at each other.
 And, I mean, he looked at us like, you know, “You can rot and freeze your ass over in hell, you know.
 We will serve you some place else, but this section is for other kinds of people than you.”